BLavery/STM32-Cube-TrueStudio/README.md

 That way, CubeMX will not erase your code lines next Generate Code action.

 **MORE DETAIL?
 SORRY, STILL COMING.
 MIGHT BE A WHILE**

+More stm32CubeMX guidelines
+Configuring TrueStudio to allow C++ in addition to C Quarantining your user code away from the main.c and startup code generated (and alterable) by stm32CubeMX.
+Simple user code examples:
+ - printf (C)
+ - oled display
+ - TFT display
+ - GPIO primitives like arduino
+ - micros()